 Matt grew up in Western Sydney and begins each new year hoping that the Eels might finally win a premiership.
 He is blessed with a beautiful wife, Clare, and three precious kids.
 He loves the buzz of life in the Inner West and he is thoroughly convinced that God longs for the people of this city to turn to him and find life that is full and rich in his Son.
 He's delighted to be part of the St Alban's congregations and is so encouraged by their warmth and spirit; he's convinced God is working in this place and is busting to see what he will do!

 Megan first loved Jesus as a young child because her grandparents did.
 Megan's childhood faith grew and matured into a deep conviction of Jesus being the suffering servant and risen king.
 Megan loves being married to Paul, and with him raising their three fabulous young adults Oliver, Evangeline and Reilly.

-Megan is often struck by the sheer extravagance of flowers which are reminders of God's grace in giving us far more than we deserve.
+Megan has too many hobbies to list but include supporting the Sydney Swans and spending regular time drawing, painting and at the gym.
+She is often struck by the sheer extravagance of flowers which are reminders of God's grace in giving us far more than we deserve.

-At St Alban's Megan is the Families Pastor seeking to support parents and children grow in their faith.
+At St Alban's Megan is the Families Pastors seeking to support parents and children in their faith.
 This includes leading the Kids Church and running the playgroup, Bounce.
-Megan also works in the 6pm community as co-pastor.
+Megan also works alongside the 6pm community as a co-pastor.